kr-colab/disperseNN/README.md

 ### Prediction: using a VCF as input
 Before handing an empirical VCF to `disperseNN`, it should undergo basic filtering steps to remove non-variant sites and indels; rare variants should be left in.
 Furthermore, the VCF should include only the individuals that you intend to analyze.
 Any number of SNPs can be left in the VCF, because `disperseNN` will draw a random subset.
 As a final rule for the VCF, only one chromosome may be analyzed at a time; if chromosomes need to be combined to obtain enough SNPs, e.g. RADseq data, change the CHROM and POS columns to represent a single pseudo chromosome with continuous positions.
 Last, a .locs file should be prepared with two columns corresponding to the lat. and long. spatial coordinates for each indvidual.
 The order of samples in the .vcf and .locs should match.

-Below is an example command for estimating &#963; from a VCF file using a pre-trained model (should take <30s):
+Below is an example command for estimating &#963; from a VCF file using a pre-trained model (should take <30s to run):
 ```
 python disperseNN.py --predict --empirical Examples/VCFs/halibut --max_n 100 --num_snps 5000 --phase 1 --polarize 2 --load_weights Saved_models/out136_2400.12_model.hdf5 --training_mean -0.9874806682910889 --training_sd 1.8579295139087375 --num_pred 10 --out out1 --seed 12345 --gpu_number -1
 ```